Ludlow railway station: Facilities

 There are two platforms — platform 1 is the northbound platform (for Shrewsbury) and platform 2 is the southbound platform (for Hereford).
 There is level access to the ticket office and platform 1, the footbridge can now be reached by a recently installed lift from that platform.
 Level access to platform 2 is via a ramp down from Quarry Gardens, which also provides a ramp to the platform from the footbridge.
 A long path also provides a level access route that runs over the tunnel entrance between the platforms.

-Facilities include a staffed ticket office (where railway-related books and light refreshments are available to buy), car parking, small weatherproof platform shelters, and an accessible adapted toilet.
+Facilities include an independently-run ticket office, where railway-related books and light refreshments are available to buy, car parking, small weatherproof platform shelters, and an accessible adapted toilet.

-The station is served by Ludlow's two frequent town bus services, the 701 and 722.